-Discover the many different types of seafood harvested in Oregon.
+Discover the many different types of seafood (PDF) harvested in Oregon.
 These local foods can be used in a wide variety of recipes and are tasty substitutes for seafood shipped from further away.
 Use the map and business listings below to find seafood caught or grown in Oregon.
 Search for recipes, or share your own using #EatOregonSeafood.

 Oregon's fleet consists of independent, family businesses who have chosen fishing as a way of life.
 Many have set out on Oregon’s coastal waters for generations.
 They work closely with scientists and managers to make sure the fishery is sustainable for generations to come.